 The annuitant has the right to request that a disability freeze not be granted.
 This could occur for a number of reasons (e.g. employee and spouse would get better coverage under private insurance than under Medicare.)
-In such cases, have the field obtain a signed statement from the employee that all of the advantages of the disability freeze (early Medicare, O/M, possible tier 1 increase, tax advantage, possible survivor benefit increase) have been explained to him and he still does not want to be granted a disability freeze.
-Once the statement is received, prepare a technical denial of the disability freeze even if there is sufficient medical evidence to warrant a favorable decision.
+In such cases, have the field obtain a signed statement from the employee that all of the advantages of the disability freeze (early Medicare, O/M, possible tier 1 increase, tax advantage, possible survivor benefit increase) have been explained to him and he still does not want to be granted a disability freeze even if there is sufficient medical evidence to warrant a favorable decision.
 Make a notation in the remarks section of OLDDS that the DF was denied per employee's request.
 Use RL-260c as a notification letter.
 This can be done even if the case would ordinarily be a joint freeze decision.